A Special Relationship & the Birth of Cambridge Analytica

 In a public Facebook conversation, Kogan denies almost all of this.
 He says he and Kosinski knew each other and continued to stay in touch after SCL entered the frame; SCL also met and had direct interactions with Kosinski; and SCL was by that time heavily into machine learning and microtargeting applications of psychological data for political purposes.

 As he noted in his lengthy Facebook rebuttal, Kogan legally changed his married name to Aleksandr Spectre in 2016, making him Dr Spectre.
 He only has a small handful of published papers to his name(s), focused exclusively on emotionality neuroscience, though that didn’t stop him from becoming Director aka “beloved commander” of the Cambridge Prosociality and Well-Being Lab as early as July 2013.
-His full birth name was Aleksandr Borisovich Kogan, receiving the name of his grandfather, the chief of the physiology school in Rostov-on-Don, Russia, located across from Crimea on the Sea of Azov and a 2 hour drive from Ukraine.
-In fact, what is now Southern Federal University established the A.B.
-Kogan Research Institute for Neurocybernetics — the study of machine-to-human brain interfaces, at a lab which has produced the FaceIdent facial recognition software — in honor of the late Kogan.
+His full birth name was Aleksandr Borisovich Kogan, owing to his Moldovan birth and Russian ancestry.

-As easy as it would be to cast the Russian mad scientist’s grandson Dr Spectre as the villain in this British spy story, the problem is Kosinski’s timeline doesn’t make a whole lot of sense.
+As easy as it would be to cast the Russian mad scientist Dr Spectre as the villain in this British spy story, the problem is Kosinski’s timeline doesn’t make a whole lot of sense.

 Not to mention, the first pre-CA “unpaid pilot project to show how SCL might work” for electioneering purposes was in the 2013 Virginia gubernatorial race, which culminated on 5 Nov 2013.
-What was their ‘value add’ in mid/late 2013 if SCL was merely offering UK military psyops techniques, if Cambridge Analytica and its fancy-sounding name wouldn’t be officially established until two months later, and if they weren’t testing out any BIG5 methodology or offering up psycho-demographic profile data from Facebook?
+What was their ‘value add’ in mid/late 2013 if SCL was merely offering UK military psyops techniques (as described in our companion article), if Cambridge Analytica and its fancy-sounding name wouldn’t be officially established until two months later, and if they weren’t testing out any BIG5 methodology or offering up psycho-demographic profile data from Facebook?

 Of course, it’s possible these shortcomings contributed to their candidate Ken Cuccinelli’s loss, despite another $600,000 of Mercer Money given to Cuccinelli supporters at Virginia Principles Fund, which is the only donation ever listed for that PAC.
 Perhaps they emerged from the losing battle with a better sense of their big data needs, but as the next few years unfolded, this model where Mercer donates to a campaign or PAC just prior to Cambridge Analytica’s employment would quickly become de rigueur.